How to enroll at Eastern Florida State College

 Step 5: Complete an orientation session and meet with an advisor.

 Orientation is mandatory for all first time in college students, transfer students, re-admit students, non-degree students who have not earned an associate degree or higher and recommended for all students.
 It’s an introduction to life at Eastern Florida.
-Click here for more on orientation.
+Learn how to access our online orientation system.

 Step 6: Apply for Financial Aid.

 Once you’ve been accepted as an Eastern Florida student, you should start the process of applying for financial aid – and you must reapply each year.
 Every EFSC student should apply because the only way to find out if you’re eligible is to fill out the Free Application for Federal Student Aid (FAFSA).
-Explore the Financial Aid section of our site for more information about financial aid and scholarships -- and the steps for applying.
+Explore the Financial Aid section for more information about financial aid and scholarships — and the steps for applying.

 Step 7: Register for classes, pay your fees, get your Student ID card, parking decal & books.

 - Registering for classes online is the easiest way to go if you do not have any holds on your account.
-Links to the current Schedule of Classes are in the left column.
+Visit the Class Schedule for current course listings.
 You can also register for classes in-person at any campus Advising office.

 - Check out the Tuition & Fees section for information on paying fees.